hejdannymej/Building-AI---Financial-Report-Analysis/README.md

 <!-- This is the markdown template for the final project of the Building AI course,
-created by Reaktor Innovations and University of Helsinki. ! -->
+created by Reaktor Innovations and University of Helsinki.
+Copy the template, paste it to your GitHub README and edit! -->

 # FINANCIAL REPORT ANALYSIS
 Final project for the course Building AI of Helsinki University